 - You are eligible for the following WHP services, including advance care planning (ACP) services: - Documenting what's important to you is essential to getting the care you want when you are too ill to speak for yourself. - As a Humana member, you have access to an online advance care planning resource called, MyDirectives[®].
-This resource helps you to create an advance directive where you can combine the elements of a: - > Living will - > Medical power of attorney - > Do not attempt resuscitation form - > Organ donation form - You can create your own digital care plan on MyDirectives[®] and even include video and audio files.
+This resource helps you to create an advance directive where you can combine the elements of a:

+- > Living will - > Medical power of attorney - > Do not attempt resuscitation form - > Organ donation form - You can create your own digital care plan on MyDirectives® and even include video and audio files.
 If you already have these documents prepared you can store and share them here.
-MyDirectives[®] is available to you and your designated medical providers 24 hours a day, seven days a week.
-You can add new information at any time as your health status or wishes change.

-- To get started, visit Humana.com and log into MyHumana.
-Go to the MyHealth tab and select MyDirectives[®] in the "Health support for you" section. - Additionally, if you meet certain health conditions now or your health status changes in the future, Humana will reach out to you.
+MyDirectives® is available to you and your designated medical providers 24 hours a day, seven days a week.
+You can add new information at any time as your health status or wishes change. - To get started, visit Humana.com and log into MyHumana.
+Go to the MyHealth tab and select MyDirectives® in the "Health support for you" section. - Additionally, if you meet certain health conditions now or your health status changes in the future, Humana will reach out to you.
 A clinician or social worker will provide support to ensure you have an advance directive in place and you are able to share it with your family and doctors.
-Participation in any programs that include Wellness and Healthcare Planning or Advance Care Planning are voluntary and you are free to decline the services at any time.

-We will see this apple next to the preventive services in the benefits chart.

-You will see this asterisk next to the supplemental benefits in the Medical Benefits Chart.
+Participation in any programs that include Wellness and Healthcare Planning or Advance Care Planning are voluntary and you are free to decline the services at any time. - You will see this apple next to the preventive services in the benefits chart. - You will see this asterisk next to the supplemental benefits in the Medical Benefits Chart.

-Medical Benefits Chart Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 20 visits per year for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Not associated with surgery; and Not associated with pregnancy.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan only covers copayment, or deductible for this screening if you have certain risk factors and if you get a referral for it members eligible for this preventive from your physician, physician assistant, nurse practitioner, or clinical screening. nurse specialist.
+Acupuncture for chronic low back pain In-Network: Medicare Covered Acupuncture Covered services include: Services Up to 20 visits per year for Medicare beneficiaries under the following \$40 copayment circumstances: Specialist's Office For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Not associated with surgery; and Not associated with pregnancy.
 Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.

-Prior authorization requirements may apply.
-In-Network: Medicare Covered Acupuncture Services \$0 copayment - Specialist's Office Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copayment PCP's Office Specialist's Office Ambulance services In-Network: • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can Emergency Ambulance
+Allergy shots and serum

+You are covered for allergy shots and serum when medically necessary.

+- PCP's Office - Specialist's Office